Ali-Almalki/Forecasting-Method-based-upon-GRU-based-Deep-Learning-Model/README.md

     python 04_train_rnn.py --N 10000 --steps 1000 --batch_size 100 --model_type GRU --new_model

 RNN has been trained for one epoch and 1000 steps.
-Table 2 presents the RNN loss after training.
+The follwoing tble presents the RNN loss after training.
 #### RNN training loss for one epoch and 1000 steps.

 ![alt text](https://github.com/Ali-Almalki/World-Model/blob/master/Images/RNN%20training%20loss.PNG)